 When creating your strategic focus areas we advise keeping 4 rules in mind-

-- No longer than 6 words each - Long-winded Focus Areas are an oxymoron – if you can’t distill your focus into 6 words or less, keep refining it until you can – it needs to be simple and memorable.
+- No longer than 6 words each - if you can’t distill your focus into 6 words or less, keep refining it until you can – it needs to be simple and memorable.

-- Not too broad - Don’t cheat by creating broad Focus Areas like ‘Be profitable’ unless this really is a specific focus (e.g. for new startups) – this defeats the point of the exercise and doesn’t help you to focus at all!
+- Be specific - Don’t cheat by creating broad Focus Areas like ‘Be profitable’ unless this really is a specific focus (e.g. for new startups) – this defeats the point of the exercise and doesn’t help you to focus at all!

 - No jargon - Avoid ambiguous terms like ‘maximize’ or ‘succeed’ – state what you are trying to achieve an outcome, not how you are going to do it.